xiongjiechen/Dx-Annotator-Annotation-Report/README.md

-# DR CAPS Annotation Report - 4th Round - re-annotate
+# Dx Annotator Annotation Report

 ## Introduction

-This report summarises the progress of the annotation process on our annotation platform, [Dental Radiograph Collection Annotation and Prediction System](https://drcaps.surrey.ac.uk/) (DR CAPS).
+This report summarises the progress of the annotation process on our annotation platform, [Dx Annotator](http://uat.dxa.becertain.ai/).
 You can find the following information in this report:
 * Number of annotators.
 * Number of annotated/unannotated images.
 * Number of annotations.